-construction and mechanical

-engineering related to the processing

-of steel and non-ferrous metals
+engineering related to the processing of steel and non-ferrous metals

 Dusseldorf, Germany

-Age: 69
+Age: 70

 Director since 2005

 Member of the Corporate Governance and Nominating Committee

-Independent

 Dr. Heinrich Weiss is a member of the Supervisory Boards of Deutsche Bahn AG, DB Mobility Logistics AG and Voith AG.
-He is Chairman of the Foreign Trade Advisory Council to the Secretary of Economics and Technology of Germany, Chairman of the Board of the German-Russian Chamber of

-Commerce, a member of the Board of the Asia Pacific Committee of German Business as well as a member of the Board of the East-West Trade Committee.
+He is Chairman of the Foreign Trade Advisory Council to the Secretary of Economics and Technology of Germany, a member of the Board of the Asia Pacific Committee of German Business as well as a member of the Board of the East-West Trade Committee.